 - Join cleaning associations, participate in industry exhibitions, and network at association events.
 Ask other members for referrals based on the specific type of services you offer and your region.

 - Use engaging and attractive marketing tactics like promotions to get new customers.
 Offer a percentage off for a referral or a free cleaning after five paid cleanings.

 - If your budget allows, print and distribute branded novelty items such as mugs, t-shirts, caps, pens and key chains featuring your business name, services offered and contact information

 - Register your business in directories such as Yellowpages.com, Local.com, Yelp for business, Whitepages.com, LinkedIn, and Google My Business to put it on the map.

 As a business, you should have an ideal target market.
 Focus your promotion and advertising on this audience.
 This way, your potential clientele will truly feel that you’re speaking directly to them.

-If you’re not sure that the cleaning business is for you then check out these other business ideas in the video below.
+If you’re not sure that the cleaning business is for you then check out these other business ideas.